LSEG-API-Samples/Example.WebSocketAPI.Python.MRN.TRNA/README.md

 ## How to run this example

-Please be informed that your ADS and ADH servers should have a Service that contain MRN data.
-The first step is unzip or download the example project folder into a directory of your choice, then choose how to run application based on your environment below.
+Please be informed that your Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution Server should have a Service that contains MRN data.
+The first step is to unzip or download the example project folder into a directory of your choice, then choose how to run the application based on your environment below.

 ### Classic Jupyter Notebook example
-1. Open Anaconda Prompt and go to project's folder
+1. Open Anaconda Prompt and go to the project's folder
-2. Run the following command in a Anaconda Prompt to create Conda environment named *MRN_TRNA* for the project.
+2. Run the following command in an Anaconda Prompt to create a Conda environment named *MRN_TRNA* for the project.
   ```
   (base) $>conda env create -f MRN_TRNA_env.yml
   ```